ORCID/python-orcid/README.rst

 Note that the majority of fields and subfields can be skipped.

-When in doubt, please refer to ORCID documetation:
+When in doubt, please refer to the ORCID documetation:
 `ORCID XML <http://support.orcid.org/knowledgebase/topics/32832-orcid-xml>`_

 orcid-works
 -----------

-`orcid-works` can be used when there is a need to add or update researcher's works.
+``orcid-works`` can be used when there is a need to add or update researcher's works.
 It should a list of dictionaries.
 Each dictionary describes a single work.
 Each dictionary can contain following fields: